thuibr/website/README.md

 - [X] django-sesame
 - [X] Pico CSS
 - [X] HTMX
-- [ ] Homepage has link to blog and link to recipes
 - [X] "You are logged in as" on all pages
 - [X] STATIC_ROOT
-- [ ] Pytest working at each stage
+- [ ] Homepage has link to blog and link to recipes
 - [ ] List of recipes
 - [ ] Edit recipe
 - [ ] Delete recipe